zhangjian1228/workspace/README.md

 2. The SQlite3 database is used and to store the results.

-3. The Bonus quesition has not been done yet.
+3. The Bonus quesition has not been done yet, as the time is a bit tight for me.

-4. You can use cloud9 development tool to clone the project and see the results directly.
+4. You can use cloud9 development tool (https://c9.io) to clone the project and see the results directly.